thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 ## Startup configuration (Non-Volatile Storage, NVS)

-The startup configuration is changed via the toggle switches on the front panel.
+The startup configuration is modified via the toggle switches on the front panel.

-To enter startup configuration mode follow the sequence:
+To enter *startup configuration mode*, follow the sequence:

-- ensure the ESP32 is connected to a USB power source, the red LED on the ESP32 board should be illuminated
+1. ensure the ESP32 is connected to a USB power source, the red LED on the ESP32 board should be illuminated
-- turn the power switch on the front panel off, `PWR OFF`, the down position
+2. turn the front panel power switch **off**, `PWR OFF`, the down position
-- hold the `EXAMINE` toggle in the **Examine**, up position
+3. hold the `EXAMINE` toggle in the **Examine**, up position
-- press the `Reset` switch while holding the `EXAMINE` toggle up
+4. press the `Reset` switch while holding the `EXAMINE` toggle up
-- release the `EXAMINE` toggle
+5. release the `EXAMINE` toggle

-The IMSAI 8080esp should now be in startup configuration mode.
+The IMSAI 8080esp should now be in *startup configuration mode*.
 This is indicted by a running LED pattern (right to left) on the 4 LEDS at the right hand side of the front panel (`HOLD`, `WAIT`, `RUN`, `INTERRUPTS ENABLED`).

 ![IMSAI 8080 CP-A](../CPA_1024.png)